Statewide Re-Opening and Recovery Plan

 Learn about the economic impact data DBEDT is tracking to help the visitor industry make informed decisions.

-In accordance with Governor Ige's current proclimation, the Hawai'i State Department of Education has closed all Hawai'i public schools and daycare centers until April 30th, except to receive grab-and-go meals for students.
-Detailed information as well as daily updates and access to distance learning resources can be found at www.hawaiipublicschools.org.
+In accordance with Governor Ige’s current proclamation, the Hawai'i State Department of Education has closed all Hawai'i public schools until April 30th, or until there have been no new cases for four weeks on the island where a school is located, with the exception of grab-and-go meals for students at designated schools.
+Visit the Department of Education’s website for more information on grab-and-go meal sites, daily updates and access to distance learning resources.

 Read the Hawaiʻi State Department of Health's Interim Guidance document for Childcare Facilities here.